-INSTRUMENTAL MUSIC 12: GUITAR (MU610-MIMG12)
+INSTRUMENTAL MUSIC 12: GUITAR (MIMG11/MIMG12)

 This course is an extension of Guitar 11 and available to students in Grades 11, and 12 and is designed for students who have completed at least one year of Beginner/ Intermediate guitar or can show by audition, proficiency on their instrument.
 Proper playing techniques and music theory will continue to be studied through a variety of music.
 Further instruction will be given in band etiquette, instrument role, dynamics and showmanship.
 Students will be given the opportunity to participate in performances throughout the year if they wish.
-There will be provided for classroom use however it is recommended that students have their own instrument for home practice.
+There will be opportunities for recording.
+Some instruments will be provided for classroom use however it is recommended that students have their own instrument for home practice.

-MUSIC 9: CHOIR (MU330-MMUC-09), CHORAL MUSIC 10 (MU430), CHORAL MUSIC 11 (MU530), & CHORAL MUSIC 12 (MU630-MUCC)
+MUSIC 9: CHOIR (MMUC-09), CHORAL MUSIC 10 (MU430), CHORAL MUSIC 11 (MU530), & CHORAL MUSIC 12 (MU630-MUCC)